 top of page

-Hello 👋 I am neurodiverse and live with my patient and incredible husband; 2 very kind, intelligent, funny, and albeit stroppy teenagers, 2 extremely cheeky and cunning dogs, and lots of fish!
+Hello 👋 I am neurodiverse and live with my patient and incredible husband; 2 very kind, intelligent, funny, and albeit stroppy teenagers, 1 extremely cheeky and cunning dog, and lots of fish!
 During my ‘spare time’ (lol), I play Soft Ball Cricket for Tuddenham Twistas, read (A LOT), and hyperfixate on something that I’m never actually going to do again for months, like crochet, bullet-journalling, colouring, playing Pokemon Go or playing Animal Crossing on my Nintendo Switch (I cannot wait to find out what my next obsession will be).
 However, I will never not be absolutely obsessed with everything Disney!!!
 I started working with children over a decade ago as a Teaching Assistant, I was then given the opportunity to become a Learning Support Assistant for children with additional needs.
+Following on from this I became a Therapeutic SEND Practitioner within an alternative provision.
 It was then that I discovered that I had a passion for finding solutions to ensure a child reaches their full potential, by developing a positive attitude towards themselves, by accepting who they are and celebrating their uniqueness.
 Using my own life and work experiences to find solutions to support the child, family and educational setting, I have developed a very down to earth, practical approach.
 I am friendly, kind, non-judgemental, accepting, positive, optimistic and have a great sense of humour.
 Because of this I am able to build and maintain a safe and trusting relationship with children, allowing them to be their true, authentic selves.
-With these skills and qualities I have now also gone onto being a Therapeutic SEND Practitioner within an alternative provision.
-My daughter is also autistic (now in year 11) and she was not diagnosed until she was 12 years old.
+From this wealth of knowledge and experience a Systemic Neurodiversity Practitioner was born.
+My daughter is also autistic (now living her best life at college!) and she was not diagnosed until she was 12 years old.
 This was only achieved by going privately through the National Autistic Society with the support of her amazing grandparents (shout out to Nanny and Grandad Slippers).
 I know what it is like to be on this journey that you are currently trying to navigate, the looks from others, the judgement, the self doubt, the guilt and the despair.
 It is lonely and overwhelming and there seems to be no support, along with constant battles that leave you both physically and mentally exhausted!
 I am fortunate enough to be able to see things both from a parent’s point of view and an educational point of view, allowing me to support and advocate effectively.
 This is why I started NeuroSparkly Advocates!
 Lots of love, and I hope that I can help to support you and your family.
 Sarah

 Super cute logo created by my handsome and awesome bro-in-law, Glen Holman.